plasmaster09/multipurpose-data-storage/README.md

 # Part 01: Prototyping our web pages

+> You can the example prototype pages on [the Github Pages site.](https://atcs-wang.github.io/inventory-webapp-01-static-prototypes/)

 ## Using a front-end framework

 To help avoid spending too much time on making our web pages look good, we will utilize [Materialize](https://materializecss.com/), a front-end "framework", to do a lot of the design work and decisions for us.
 It is an open-source library of CSS and JS that can be easily used in any web page.
 By incorporating Materialize's preset classes (and a short bit of JS script or two), your HTML elements will be styled to have that bold, user-friendly, "material" design that was popularized by Google product designers.
 Materialize can also help make pages more "responsive", or adaptive to the user's device, be it a laptop or tablet or mobile phone.